MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-tutor.md

 ### Generate phrases

-Ask the AI for a table of phrases with columns for English and your chosen language.
+Ask the AI for a table of phrases, with columns for English and your chosen language.

 Do that for a particular situation like "talking about hobbies with a stranger" or "polite phrases at a restaurant to greet, order, and pay".
 You can give it more context first, like your personality and hobbies or favorite foods, then get it to start a conversation.

 I am curious about learning a bit of a lot of languages.
 From my experience, I find this table-of-phrases approach way more effective and faster than using Duolingo (which is too slow and with a narrow structure) or finding an article online (which will have maybe 10 phrases and the next article will have mostly the same ones).

+This approach is also great for learning informal aspects that might be in articles but not formal courses.
+Like slang, dialects, common informal expressions, and jokes.

 ### Translate across languages